enkidevs/curriculum/airtable/introduction/airtable-intro-templates/airtable-importing-data.md

 We have previously discussed the first method, and now we will take a look at importing data.
 Imagine that you are a scientist researching and developing a drone that is meant to fly on Mars.
 Using a formula you were able to create a `.csv`[1] file and you would like to have all this data in Airtable.

 The long way around is to manually insert all the records, but that is not the only way.
-What you can do, when clicking on the `'Add a base'` button, is select the option that says `'Import a spreadsheet'` and upload the `.csv` file that you already had.
+What you can do, when clicking on the `Add a base` button, is select the option that says `Import a spreadsheet` and upload the `.csv` file that you already had.
 At the end, you will be prompted for the base name, color and other initial information.

 ![importing-data](https://img.enkipro.com/3bae585fd8588d316740db39095dce9a.gif)